Easy Blackberry No Bake Cheesecake Recipe (Thanks Gordon Ramsay!)

 Place in a fridge to set overnight or at least 4 hours.

 Don’t rush this time as the cheesecake recipe needs time to set properly, otherwise, when you lift off the steel ring the whole dessert will just collapse.
 Run a knife under some hot water then slip it down the side of the steel ring to help release the cheesecake.
 Slide the steel ring up to reveal your layered blackberry cheesecake.
 You should see two distinctive layers to the cheesecake, one creamy white the other a creamy mauve colour.
 Decorate with a few extra blackberries and sprinkle with icing sugar for effect.

 Save Time When You’re in a Hurry

-In his recipe, Gordon whisks the cream in the cheesecake filling to a stiff peak.
+In his cheesecake recipe, Gordon Ramsay whisks the cream in the cheesecake filling to a stiff peak.
 Doing so will make an instantly stable serving that will not flop when you take off the metal ring.
 It cuts out all the “fridge” time, so if you are in a hurry - go for it.